tritemio/FRETBursts/README.md

 * [FRETBursts Documentation](http://fretbursts.readthedocs.org/)

-We provide a list of IPython notebooks showing typical workflows for smFRET analysis and illustrating FRETBursts functionalities.
+We provide a list of Jupyter notebooks showing typical workflows for smFRET analysis and illustrating FRETBursts functionalities.
 These notebooks can be either viewed online or downloaded and executed locally using publically available datasets (see below).
 You can read the tutorials